snorwin/k8s-generic-webhook/README.md

 ## Examples
 ### Mutating admission webhook using `MutateObjectFunc`
-The `MutateObjectFunc` creates the JSON patches for admission response automatically in order to simplify the mutation of `runtime.Object`.
+The `MutateObjectFunc` creates the JSON patches for the admission response automatically in order to simplify the mutation of `runtime.Object`.
-The example shows how the functional `MutateObjectFunc` interface can be used to mutate a `Pod`.
+The example shows how the functional interface `MutateObjectFunc` can be used to mutate a `Pod`.
 ```go
 package pod